marcomelilli/marcomelilli.github.io/_posts/2019-06-03-how-to-encrypt-in-nodejs.md

 ## 2. Simple Encryption and Decryption

-In other scenarios I needed to crypt strings in order to hide texts  to users but in a way that permits me to decrypt and retrieve the original content.
+In other scenarios I needed to crypt strings in order to hide texts  to users but in a way that allows me to decrypt and retrieve the original content.
 In this case a fast tool is **Crypto**.

 Install:

     npm install crypto

 To encrypt and decrypt a string:

     var crypto = require('crypto');

     var cypherKey = "mySecretKey";